 Optional “Plus” Day 5:

 - Multi-pitch climbing.
 Split into small teams of 2 students per instructor you will use your new skills on one of the longer multi-pitch ice climbs for which the Canadian Rockies are famous.
 Your instructor will choose a climb that is designed to challenge and test you but still be appropriate for you to learn and develop multi-pitch climbing systems.

 Note: Depending on the training areas, we may require that our guides and guests carry avalanche equipment.
 If this is required we will provide the avalanche equipment at no cost to you.
 If you are not familiar with avalanche companion rescue techniques we will do a basic introduction.

 More climbing: Yamnuska Ice Climbing Guides and Instructors are also available for private climbs after the program.

-The course is based in Canmore, Alberta but expect to be traveling to different climbing areas of the Canadian Rockies in Kananaskis, Banff, Canmore and Lake Louise.
-We may also access the excellent ice climbing area near Field, BC or Kootenay National Park.
+The course is based in Canmore, Alberta but expect to be travelling to different climbing areas of the Canadian Rockies in Kananaskis, Banff, Canmore, and Lake Louise.
+We may also access the excellent ice climbing area near Field, BC, or Kootenay National Park.